SnoringCatGames/surfacer/README.md

 #### Collision calculation madness

-tl;dr: Godot's collision-detection engine is very broken.
+**tl;dr**: Godot's collision-detection engine is very broken.
 We try to make it work for our pathfinding, but there are still many false negatives and rough edges.

-Here's a direct quote from Godot's underlying collision-calculation logic:
+Here's a direct quote from a comment in Godot's underlying collision-calculation logic:

 > give me back regular physics engine logic
 > this is madness